 5 Signs Your Gut Isn’t Healthy & What You Can Do to Treat It

-Some individuals become embarrassed regarding talking about their urinary and bowel habits even with their own family doctors.
+Some individuals become embarrassed talking about their urinary and bowel habits even with their doctors.
 This leads to many people living with discomforts that they may not need to suffer.

-Sign #1: You Do Not Defecate (poop) Every Day on a Regular Basis
+Sign #1: You Do Not Defecate on a Regular Basis

-Every unique individual will have different bowel habits.
-However, if you are consistently only defecating every few days or less, this is a sign that your gut may not be in a healthy condition.
+Every individual will have different bowel habits.
+However, if you are consistently only defecating every few days or fewer, this is a sign that your gut health may not be in the best shape.

-If waste products are not eliminated by the body in a timely manner, this leaves that waste inside the gastrointestinal tract where is may be reabsorbed.
-This can lead to many dangerous toxins remaining in the body for a longer length of time which is harmful to the body.
+If bodily waste is not eliminated in a timely manner, this leaves it inside the gastrointestinal tract where it may be reabsorbed.
+This can lead to many dangerous toxins remaining in the body for a longer length of time which is harmful.

-More important, excess estrogen can circulate in your bloodstream posing another health risk.
+More importantly, excess estrogen can circulate in your bloodstream posing another health risk.

 Some common causes of irregular bowel habits include: